Consensys/doc.teku/docs/concepts/weak-subjectivity.md

 3. Use [`--ws-checkpoint`](../reference/cli/index.md#ws-checkpoint) to supply a weak subjectivity checkpoint by which a node can securely validate its view of the current state.

-We recommend using `--checkpoint-sync-url` or `--initial-state`.
+We recommend using `--checkpoint-sync-url` on Mainnet.
-They provide the same security benefits as `--ws-checkpoint`, but sync faster.
+It provides the same security benefits as `--ws-checkpoint`, but syncs faster.
 The only exception is when syncing an archive node, in which case, use `--ws-checkpoint`.

 :::tip